← Back to Field Notes

 What AI Can Do Today: Quoting and Estimating

-This is the area where AI delivers the clearest, fastest ROI for small and mid-size manufacturers.
-The reason is straightforward: quoting is a knowledge-intensive, data-rich process that most shops still execute manually.
+This is where AI delivers the clearest, fastest ROI for small and mid-size manufacturers.
+The reason is straightforward: quoting is knowledge-intensive, data-rich, and still executed manually at most shops.

 The results are measurable.
-Quote turnaround times drop from five days to one day or less.
+Quote turnaround drops from five days to one or less.
 Win rates improve because buyers prefer fast, accurate responses.
 Margin accuracy improves because estimates are informed by real production data instead of memory.

-This works today.
-It works in shops running JobBOSS, Epicor, ProShop, and other common ERP platforms.
+This works today in shops running JobBOSS, Epicor, ProShop, and other common ERP platforms.
 The data that feeds it already exists in most operations.
 Implementation typically takes six to eight weeks.

-What it does not do: AI does not replace the estimator.
+What AI does not do here: it does not replace the estimator.
 It does not generate quotes without human review.
-The estimator still applies judgment on pricing strategy, customer relationship, and capacity considerations.
+The estimator applies judgment on pricing strategy, customer relationship, and capacity considerations.
 The AI handles the research.
 The human makes the decision.

 What AI Can Do Today: Knowledge Capture and Retrieval

-This is the second high-impact application, driven by the workforce aging crisis in manufacturing.
+The second high-impact application, driven by the workforce aging crisis in manufacturing.
 The average skilled machinist in the U.S. is 52.
-The knowledge they carry about machines, processes, customers, and quality is not documented in any system.
+The knowledge they carry about machines, processes, customers, and quality is undocumented.

 "What tooling did we use on the Inconel 718 impeller for Collins Aerospace last March?"
-The system finds the job, the setup sheet, the operator notes about a feed rate adjustment, and the quality report that documented a surface finish issue on the first article.
+The system returns the job record, setup sheet, operator notes about a feed rate adjustment, and the quality report documenting a surface finish issue on the first article.

-This capability is possible because of advances in retrieval-augmented generation, which allows AI systems to search and synthesize information from specific document sets rather than generating answers from general training data.
+This works because of advances in retrieval-augmented generation, which allows AI systems to search and synthesize information from specific document sets rather than generating answers from general training data.
 The system answers from your data, about your operation.

-What it does not do: a knowledge engine does not replace training programs or eliminate the need for skilled operators.
-It makes their knowledge accessible to the entire team.
-It reduces the time it takes for new operators to become productive.
-It prevents knowledge loss when experienced workers leave.
+A knowledge engine does not replace training programs or eliminate the need for skilled operators.
+It makes their knowledge accessible to the entire team, reduces ramp-up time for new operators, and prevents knowledge loss when experienced workers leave.

 What AI Can Do Today: Production Visibility

 Most manufacturers manage production status across three or four disconnected systems.
-The ERP has the work orders.
+The ERP has work orders.
 The scheduling board has the planned sequence.
-The floor has the reality.
-When someone asks "Where is the Johnson order?", the answer requires checking all three.
+The floor has reality.
+Answering "Where is the Johnson order?" requires checking all three.

 AI-powered production dashboards pull data from ERP, scheduling, and floor-level sources into a unified view.
-Jobs that are slipping behind schedule get flagged automatically.
-Delivery risk scores update in real time based on actual progress versus planned progress.
+Jobs slipping behind schedule get flagged automatically.
+Delivery risk scores update in real time based on actual versus planned progress.

-The intelligence layer can identify patterns that human schedulers miss because they are managing too many variables simultaneously.
-A job that is 15% behind after the second operation, running on a machine that has been trending 8% slower on similar materials for the past two weeks, has a delivery risk profile that the dashboard can calculate and surface before anyone on the floor raises a flag.
+The intelligence layer identifies patterns human schedulers miss because they manage too many variables simultaneously.
+A job 15% behind after the second operation, running on a machine trending 8% slower on similar materials for the past two weeks, has a delivery risk profile the dashboard can calculate and surface before anyone on the floor raises a flag.

-What it does not do: AI does not manage the production schedule autonomously.
-It does not move jobs between machines or reassign operators.
+AI does not manage the production schedule autonomously.
 The production manager makes those calls.
-The system provides the visibility and the early warning that makes those decisions timely instead of reactive.
+The system provides the visibility and early warning that makes those decisions timely instead of reactive.

 What AI Can Do Today: Equipment Monitoring

-AI systems can now collect and analyze machine data through direct integration with CNC controllers, OPC-UA connections, or retrofit sensors on older equipment.
-The analysis layer goes beyond simple dashboards.
+AI systems now collect and analyze machine data through direct CNC controller integration, OPC-UA connections, or retrofit sensors on older equipment.
+The analysis goes beyond dashboards.
 It identifies patterns in machine behavior that correlate with quality issues, predicts maintenance needs based on performance degradation trends, and quantifies the real cost of unplanned downtime.

-A five-axis Mazak that has been running 7% slower on aluminum cuts for the past three weeks may have a spindle bearing issue.
+A five-axis Mazak running 7% slower on aluminum cuts for the past three weeks may have a spindle bearing issue.
 The utilization dashboard shows the trend.
 The AI flags it as a maintenance risk before the machine goes down during a critical production run.

-What it does not do: the vendor term for the most advanced version of this is "predictive maintenance," and the reality is more nuanced than the marketing.
+The reality of "predictive maintenance" is more nuanced than the marketing.
 AI can identify performance degradation patterns and correlate them with past failures.
 It cannot predict specific failures with high accuracy on most machine types today.
-The data sets required for truly predictive models are still being built at most operations.
-What works now is condition-based monitoring: tracking machine health metrics, identifying anomalies, and alerting maintenance teams before small issues become expensive ones.
+What works now is condition-based monitoring: tracking health metrics, identifying anomalies, and alerting maintenance teams before small issues become expensive ones.

 What AI Cannot Do Yet

 Autonomous production planning.
 Scheduling a job shop is one of the hardest optimization problems in manufacturing.
-It involves hundreds of variables: machine capabilities, tooling availability, operator skills, material arrival dates, customer priorities, setup time dependencies, and quality requirements.
-AI can assist human schedulers with visibility and pattern recognition, but fully autonomous scheduling that matches the quality of an experienced production manager does not exist yet for high-mix environments.
+Hundreds of variables: machine capabilities, tooling availability, operator skills, material arrival dates, customer priorities, setup time dependencies, quality requirements.
+AI assists human schedulers with visibility and pattern recognition, but fully autonomous scheduling matching an experienced production manager does not exist for high-mix environments.

 Lights-out manufacturing for complex parts.
-The vision of a fully autonomous factory where AI manages the entire production process from material handling through final inspection is still aspirational.
-The technology exists for specific, high-volume, low-variety production environments.
-For the high-mix, low-to-mid-volume work that characterizes most American job shops, human operators remain essential for setup, in-process adjustment, and quality judgment.
+A fully autonomous factory managing production from material handling through final inspection remains aspirational.
+The technology exists for specific, high-volume, low-variety environments.
+For high-mix, low-to-mid-volume work characterizing most American job shops, human operators remain essential for setup, in-process adjustment, and quality judgment.

 CAM programming from drawings.
 Several vendors are working on AI that reads a part drawing and generates the complete toolpath.
-The technology is improving, but for complex multi-axis machining with tight tolerances, a skilled CAM programmer still produces better results.
+For complex multi-axis machining with tight tolerances, a skilled CAM programmer still produces better results.
 AI-assisted CAM, where the system suggests toolpaths and the programmer refines them, is closer to practical utility.

 The Cost Question

-Two years ago, a custom AI implementation for a manufacturer started at $250,000 and went up from there.
+Two years ago, a custom AI implementation for a manufacturer started at $250,000.
 The economics have changed.

-Foundation model costs have dropped by roughly 90% since early 2024.
+Foundation model costs have dropped roughly 90% since early 2024.
 Cloud infrastructure for AI workloads has become more efficient and less expensive.
-The tooling for building custom AI applications has matured to the point where development timelines have compressed from months to weeks.
+Development tooling has matured to the point where timelines have compressed from months to weeks.

 Where to Start

-The manufacturers getting the most value from AI in 2026 are not starting with the most ambitious project.
-They are starting with the most painful problem.
+The manufacturers getting the most value from AI in 2026 are starting with the most painful problem, not the most ambitious project.

 If quoting takes too long and you are losing bids to faster competitors, start with quoting.
 If your most experienced operators are approaching retirement, start with knowledge capture.
-If on-time delivery is slipping and you lack visibility into where jobs stand, start with production monitoring.
-If machine downtime is eating into your margins, start with equipment intelligence.
+If on-time delivery is slipping and you lack visibility into job status, start with production monitoring.
+If machine downtime is eating margins, start with equipment intelligence.

 Pick the problem that costs the most.
 Build a tool that addresses it.
 Use real data from your operation.
 Get something working in the hands of your team within eight weeks.
 Measure the result.
 Then decide what to build next.

-That is the realistic path to AI adoption in manufacturing.
-One problem at a time, one tool at a time, each one delivering measurable value before the next one starts.
+One problem at a time.
+One tool at a time.
+Each delivering measurable value before the next one starts.
 The shops that are ready for this already know which problem to solve first.
 They have been living with it every day.

 Find out what AI can do for your operation today